• Home

 As the name suggests the primary purpose of lifting shackles is for the lifting of heavy items, such as parts, products, and equipment.
 Here we provide an overview of lifting shackles, explain the different types available and also discuss the need for regular inspections.

-Lifting shackles an overview:
+Lifting Shackles an Overview:

 At their most basic, lifting shackles can be used as tow ropes or for luggage, but at their most extreme lifting shackles can lift up to 150 tonnes, although manufacturer working load limits need to be checked very carefully.